react-navigation/react-navigation.github.io/versioned_docs/version-7.x/params.md

 ## Reserved param names

-Some param names are reserved by React Navigation as part of the API for nested navigators.
-The list of the reserved param names are as follows:
+Some param names are reserved by React Navigation for nested navigator APIs:

 - `screen`
 - `params`
 - `initial`
 - `state`

-You should avoid using these param names in your code unless navigating to a screen containing a nested navigator.
-Otherwise it will result in unexpected behavior, such as the screen not being able to access the params you passed.
-If you need to pass data to a nested screen, use a different names for the param.
+Avoid using these param names in your code.
+Trying to read these params in parent screens is not recommended and will cause unexpected behavior.

 ## What should be in params

-Params serve two main purposes:

-- Information required to identify and display data on a screen (e.g. id of an object to be displayed on the screen)
+Params should contain the minimal information required to show a screen:

+- Data to identify what to display (e.g. user id, item id)
-- State specific to a screen (e.g. sort order, filters, page numbers etc. that can also be changed on the screen)
+- Screen-specific state (e.g. sort order, filters, page numbers)

-Params should contain the minimal information required to show a screen, nothing more.
-The actual data (e.g. user objects) should be in a global store or global cache.
+Think of params like URL query parameters - they should contain identifiers and state, not actual data objects.
+The actual data should come from a global store or cache.

-You can think of the route object as a URL.
-The same principles apply to params.
-Think of visiting a shopping website; when you see product listings, the URL usually contains category name, type of sort, any filters etc., not the actual list of products displayed on the screen.

-For example, say if you have a `Profile` screen.
-When navigating to it, you might be tempted to pass the user object in the params:
+For example, say you have a `Profile` screen.
+You might be tempted to pass the user object in params:

 ```js
 // Don't do this